Best Practices for Avoiding Under/Overpayment

 What Reports Should I Run?

-Please visit our Workday Reports page to find an extensive list and descriptions of payroll reports, as well as Job Aids listing useful reports by security role.
+Visit the Workday Reports pages for lists and descriptions of payroll reports, as well as Job Aids listing useful reports by security role.
 We have provided an abbreviated list of reports that should be run prior to payroll:

 - R0100.2 – Earnings and Actuals – Prompt for Worker